TechHog8984/Hide-Instance/README.md

 ```

 # Issues, Bugs, etc,.
-## If you experience any issues, bugs, etc,. then please make a [new issue](https://github.com/TechHog8984/Hide-Instance/issues/new).
+## If you experience any issues, bugs, etc,. or even if you want to make a suggestion, then please make a [new issue](https://github.com/TechHog8984/Hide-Instance/issues/new).